CS839/is-differential-privacy-fairly-robust/README.md

 ---

+## Week of 24 Feb

+#### On a scale of 1-10, how do we rate our progress over the past week?
+10

+#### What did we accomplish from last week's tasks?
+We have begun to read through the original code for [Bagdasaryan, Shmatikov 2019](http://www.cs.cornell.edu/~shmat/shmat_neurips19.pdf).

+#### What problems or concerns do we have?
+The Diversity in Faces dataset does not appear to be available.
+We may need to change our dataset to MNIST (which trains faster anyway).

+#### What do we plan to accomplish do over the next week?
+We will attempt to replicate the results for MNIST in [Bagdasaryan, Shmatikov 2019](http://www.cs.cornell.edu/~shmat/shmat_neurips19.pdf).

+---

 ## Week of X

 #### On a scale of 1-10, how do we rate our progress over the past week?